zachpmanson/notes/notes/Archive/Problems/RTK Query vs. Infinite Scrolling.md

   - venting
   - dirty-hacks
 ---
-RTK Query with [[React]] is pretty great!
+RTK Query with [[Notes/Software/Development/Web Development/React]] is pretty great!
 The primary pattern you find yourself using with it is:

 1. writing a small API definition that provides
 	1.  the endpoint url